Liser-Lu/.github/profile/README.md

 The objectives of this Github organization are:
 * collaborate and share code (e.g. [`OJV`](https://github.com/Liser-Lu/OJV))
 * centralize all the information and links to relevant resources (e.g. [`Datasets-and-Methods`](https://github.com/Liser-Lu/Datasets-and-Methods))
-* collect information about skills of current and past people at LISER, in order to find the right person to ask, foster more collaboration, create new and better ideas
+* collect information about skills of current and past people at LISER, in order to find the right person to ask, foster more collaboration, create new and better ideas (e.g. [`Datasets-and-Methods`](https://github.com/Liser-Lu/Datasets-and-Methods))

 **General rules:**
 * by default, create only private repositories (i.e. restricted to LISER) - so don't fear to experiment and make mistakes (learning by doing, is the way to go :blush:)